 You'll enjoy frequent views of Lone Peak, Little Matterhorn, and Chipman Peak ahead of your handlebars as you climb.
 (Far left, Lone Peak.
 Left, Little Matterhorn.
 Middle, Chipman.)

 The next trail fork is at mile 1.1 as you climb.
-To the right is the EZ Breezy trail (see below).
-This trail descends through upper Big Hollow and climbs up to Bodily Harm.
+To the right is the Last Chance trail (see below).

 Arrowleaf balsamroot blooms in the April sunshine.
 On the far right, Box Elder Peak appears as we climb higher.